mit-history/cfrp-hack/starschema.md

 With a Postgresql client installed, you can run queries directly against the CFRP data in a single denormalised table.
 This makes collecting many descriptive statistics much simpler.

+These data have been used in an article published by the MIT Press: [*"Databases, Revenues, & Repertory The French Stage Online, 1680-1793"*](https://cfrp.mitpress.mit.edu/).

 ## Install

 If you use Homebrew on OS X, type 'brew install postgresql' set up.
 Otherwise, see the [PostgreSQL page](http://www.postgresql.org/download/).